-Students are required to keep hair up and off the neck and neatly secured away from their face.
+Students are required to keep hair up and off the neck, neatly secured away from their face during didactic courses.
+During laboratory and clinical sessions, students are required to wear a head covering.
 Nails are to be kept clean, smooth, and below fingertip length.
 Nail polish of any kind and the use of acrylic nails will not be permitted.
-Failure to do so will result in the reduction of ten points from a student's quiz, test, or preclinical/laboratory proficiency evaluation grade(s) for that day; or from their Externship rotation grade.
+Failure to do so will result in the reduction of ten points from each graded item for that day (a student's quiz, test, homework assignment, in-class activity, preclinical or laboratory proficiency evaluation, or clinical grade(s)).

-Appendix M: Dress Code Policy
+Appendix J: Dress Code Policy